MortimerGoro/MGSwipeTableCell/README.md

 ## API Reference
 See [`MGSwipeTableCell.h`](MGSwipeTableCell/MGSwipeTableCell.h) header file for a complete overview of the capabilities of the class.

+See [`MailAppDemo`](demo/MailAppDemo) for a complete project which mimics iOS 8.0 Mail App

-See [`MGSwipeDemo`](demo) for a complete project where you can test the variety of transitions on a real device/simulator.
+See [`MGSwipeDemo`](demo/MGSwipeDemo) for a complete project where you can test the variety of transitions on a real device/simulator.

 ##Usage